LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 instantiated by a custom child of the :class:`~crappy.blocks.Camera` Block, that is the final object called by the user in its script.
-Based on these development, here is a final runnable code performing eye detection and adding the detected eyes on the displayed images :
+Based on these development, here is a final runnable code performing eye detection and adding the detected eyes on the displayed images:

 .. collapse:: (Expand to see the full code)